TharakaUJ/TharakaUJ.github.io/_posts/2025-01-14-ARjs Animation.md

 # Creating an Animated Augmented Reality Experience with AR.js

 Augmented Reality (AR) is transforming how we interact with digital content, making it more immersive and interactive.
-AR.js is a lightweight, open-source library that allows developers to create AR experiences directly in the browser, eliminating the need for additional app installations.
-In this post, I’ll share my journey of trying to create an animated AR experience for my university’s inauguration display—a project that, despite its challenges, taught me a lot about AR.js and browser-based AR development.
+AR.js, a lightweight open-source library, allows developers to create AR experiences directly in the browser, eliminating the need for additional app installations.
+In this post, I’ll share my journey of creating an animated AR experience for my university’s inauguration display—a project that, despite its challenges, taught me a lot about AR.js and browser-based AR development.

+---

 ## Why AR.js?

 AR.js is a fantastic tool for creating AR experiences due to its versatility and accessibility.
 It supports multiple tracking methods:

 1. **Marker tracking**: Uses predefined markers to anchor AR content.